Reservations

 After Dr. J.A.
 Greene purchased the Hotel in the 1890’s, he added 90 feet onto the dining room, according to Freeman C. Willis, who managed the Hotel for Dr. Greene.
 His account, An Old Yankee Innkeeper, can be read on the Library of Congress website.
 There is no question that the dining room was very large.
 When Dr. Greene ran for Congress (an election he lost), he held a banquet for his supporters.
 According to Willis, there were 525 guests at the banquet, served by 56 waitresses.
 In order to accommodate such a large gathering, “…we had to take down the portieres which hung in the archways dividing off sections of the big dining rooms and set tables right through the whole length.”
 With his wife taking on the role of head waitress/hostess, “…[she] had them seated and things coming on, slicker’n grease…everything going without a hitch.”

-An 1896 menu.
+1896 Hotel Weirs Menus.
 There are no prices, as meals were included with a stay at the Hotel.
 This was a first class menu.
 Proteins on the menu included Broiled Halibut, Prime Rib, New Hampshire Turkey, Kentucky Mutton, Spring Lamb, Roast Leg of Venison, Ferris Ham, Salmi of Duck, Chicken Salad, and Larded Grouse.
 For starch there were New Potatos, Mashed Potatos, and Saratoga Chips (potato chips were invented in Saratoga Springs, NY in 1853).
 One could pick cold vegetables such as Sliced Tomatos, Iced Cucumbers, New Beets, Olives, Gherkins, Radishes, and Mixed Pickles.
 (Apparently, tossed salads are a more recent invention.)
 Hot vegetables included Puree of Spinach, Butter Beans, Green Peas, and Asparagus.
 The Hotel also had a great desert menu, including various fruits and cheeses, Steamed Berry Pudding, Irish Moss with Vanilla, and four kinds of pie – Washington, Squash, Rhubarb, and Chocolate Cream.
 It is interesting to note how condiments such as Tomato Ketchup, French Mustard, and Worcestershire Sauce also made their way onto the menu.

 In the upper left corner of the menu is the handwritten name of John C. Linehan, the honoree of the 30th New Hampshire Veterans Association reunion in 1906.